 Infant and child care training

-The American Red Cross offers courses in babysitting basics and advanced childcare.
-These courses include the CPR and emergency training mentioned above, but also cover topics dealing with child behavior and discipline, child development and basic care for children of all ages.
-Sitters as young as 11 can participate.
+The American Red Cross offers babysitting and child care education courses that cover babysitting basics, babysitter training and advanced child care.
+These courses include the CPR and emergency training mentioned above but also cover topics dealing with child behavior and discipline, child development and basic care for children of all ages.
+Sitters as young as 11 years old can participate.

 Water safety training

 Particularly if you’re hiring a summer babysitter or have a pool, it may be a good idea to find a sitter with water safety training.
-Courses offered by the American Red Cross cover possible dangers near water and how to respond in an emergency.
+Water safety training courses offered by the American Red Cross cover possible dangers near water and how to respond in an emergency.